 Usually, the shape is small, the color is rather than green or yellow.
 Then when you lick it, it feels harsh, bitter or strange.
 Don’t ingest it, just spit it out once it tastes strange.
 Don’t forget to gargle and drink enough water.

-How do I identify a wild berry bush?
+How do you identify a wild berry bush?

 Mostly, edible berries look like the toxic ones.
 For instance water hemlock has a deadly effect but it is similar to elderberries.
 So, you better refer to the guide first before tasting them.
 Also, you can do it safely just by picking up the familiar ones.